 1. Gather your tools and materials

-Once you have your design sorted, it’s time to gather your tools and materials.
+Once your design is sorted, it’s time to gather your tools and materials.
 Depending on the type of build you’re doing, you may need different tools.

 For example, if you’re using a shipping container, then you’ll need some basic hand tools to cut holes for windows and doors.
 If you’re building a timber frame tiny house, then you will need more traditional carpentry tools.

 In terms of materials, as well as the products you purchase from Ross’s Discount Home Centre, you’ll need things like insulation, electrical fittings and plumbing fittings.